 So how does Las Vegas factor into all of this?
 It’s liberating.
 It allows you to shed the responsibilities and pressures you, your family, society, or whomever projects onto you each and every day.
-You become fully present, you let your hair down, you see things through a fresh lens, you try new things, you give yourself permission to indulge, you dance until dawn and then sleep in late…do you see where I’m going with this?
+You become fully present, you let your hair down, you see things through a fresh lens, you try new things, you give yourself permission to indulge, you dance until dawn and then sleep into the afternoon…do you see where I’m going with this?
 At a fundamental level, you return to your basic human impulses and just honor that feeling of being truly alive.
 Everybody comes to Vegas at some point, so if you’re going to be here anyway, we might as well tell you where to get the best photos of the Strip.
 After all, you’ll be looking at these pictures for years, they may as well be drool-worthy.

 The Cosmopolitan of Las Vegas